Yvonneamg/Credit_Card_Fraud_Detection/README.md

 SQlite, Jupyter Notebooks

 # Findings
-- Fraudulent transactions are more likely in high-value transactions (>99th percentile).
-- Early morning transactions (12 AM–6 AM) show a higher fraud rate.
+- High-value transactions (>99th percentile) show a higher proportion of fraud.
-- Isolation forest detected 0.17% of transactions as anomalies, aligning with the dataset's fraud rate
+- Time-based analysis suggests fraud is more common in early morning hoursDSP hours (12 AM–6 AM).
+- The Isolation Forest model detected fraud with a precision of 21% (see classification report).
+- The dataset is highly imbalanced (0.17% fraud), which may affect model performance.

 # Deliverables
 - [SQL Queries](SQL%20Scripts/Fraud%20Detection%20SQL%20queries.md)